-If you do not have a lot of viewers, you will probably not be in the need of a bot – consider expanding your viewership and getting a bot when it becomes a necessity, for example, if spammers keep posing a problem, or people keep asking the same questions over and over, that is a definite sign you want a bot.
+If you do not have a lot of viewers, you will probably not need a bot.
+Consider expanding your viewership first and getting a bot when it becomes a necessity.
+For example, if spammers keep posing a problem, or people keep asking the same questions over and over, that is a definite sign you'll want to assign a bot.

-Be careful with repeated commands however, if you are in a channel with 5 viewers and a bot keeps posting social media info every 2 minutes, that just gets obnoxious as time passes on.
+Be careful with repeated commands, though.
+If you are in a channel with five viewers and a bot keeps posting social media info every two minutes, that just gets obnoxious as time passes by.

 3. What bots are there?
 Which should I choose?

-While this does not hold true for every bot, most bots (including these three bots) can be controlled with commands that are posted in chat.
-These commands usually take the form of
+While this does not hold true for every bot, most bots can be controlled with commands that are posted in chat.
+These commands usually take the form of the following:

-The exact commands available differ greatly between the bots covered here, which is why I will not go into full detail about them - there are help pages and command lists for all of these bots.
+The exact commands available differ greatly between the bots covered here, which is why I will not go into full detail about all of them.
+There are help pages and command lists available online if you need them.

-Additionally, some bots even have a graphical interface (“GUI” or “dashboard”) to control the bots.
+Some bots even have a graphical interface (“GUI” or “dashboard”) to control the bots.
 This simplifies the process of making changes to the bot without needing to know all the commands and how they work.

-Nightbot is a bot that specializes in ease of use and fun features, and thus is especially useful for small channels, but there is no limit to the size of channel that can use Nightbot.
+Nightbot is a bot that specializes in ease of use and fun features, and thus is especially useful for small channels.
+However, there is no limit to the size of channel that can use Nightbot.
 It uses a freemium model, providing basic functionality for free and removing limitations if you donate to the NightDev team.
 A full commands list can be found in the Nightbot dashboard.

 Most prominent features:

-- A dashboard, which allows you to edit settings via http://nightbot.tv
+- Dashboard that allows you to edit settings via http://nightbot.tv

-- Automated moderation, consisting of timeouts for spammers and offensive chatters, with a wide range of settings for each type of spam
+- Automated moderation, consisting of timeouts for spammers and offensive chatters, with a wide range of settings for different type of spam

-- Custom commands, with variables that allow you to put dynamic content to the commands, even trigger external URLs
+- Custom command with variables that allow you to use dynamic content with the commands, — even triggering external URLs

-- Raffles – These allow you to select a random viewer for giveaways, viewer battles and similar
+- Raffles – These allow you to select a random viewer for giveaways

-- Votes/Polls – Have the viewers decide what game to play next, guess the winner of a game you are spectating or vote on which their favorite food is, or anything else that viewers should decide on
+- Votes/Polls – Have the viewers decide what game to play next, guess the winner of a game you are spectating, or cast votes on any poll you wish to create

 You can get Nightbot by creating an account at the Nightbot dashboard and clicking the “Join” button after logging in.
-Make sure to make Nightbot a moderator in your chat with
+Be sure to make Nightbot a moderator in your chat using the following command:

 Partial list of features: